Special Dietary Needs

 To obtain the Inclusive Solutions service, you must apply for services at http://disability.illinois.edu/applying-services to register your allergy with Disability Resources and Educational Services (DRES).
 You must have a signed note from your doctor (MD or OD only) on their letterhead and include your name, date of birth, diagnosis, diet required, and if cross-contact is a consideration/concern.

 We serve a vegan or vegetarian entrée and side at each dining hall at every meal.
+Please use EatSmart or the Illinois App and use the vegan or vegetarian filter to search all options in all dining locations.
 Additionally, we serve vegan and vegetarian Good2Go meals at dining retail locations daily.
-LAR/Allen Dining Hall has vegan/vegetarian specialty restaurant called Field of Greens which serves lunch and dinner during the week.
-Ikenberry Dining Center has the Soytainly station which features a vegan entrée, side, salad, legume, grain, and dessert daily for lunch and dinner.
-Please use EatSmart or the Dining App and use the vegan or vegetarian filter to search all options in all dining locations.

 Each dining hall has gluten-free products for any student to use and is stocked with the following gluten-free items and some vegan gluten-free items: